nfairoza/benchmarks-data/cldperf-nflx-lab-benchmarks-main/README.md

-This repository provides tools and scripts for running benchmarks on [Netflix Lab machines](https://netflix.atlassian.net/wiki/spaces/OCPERFLAB/overview?homepageId=1937706945) either **inside Docker containers** or **directly on the host machine**.
+This repository provides tools and scripts for running benchmarks on [ Lab machines](https://netflix.atlassian.net/wiki/spaces/OCPERFLAB/overview?homepageId=1937706945) either **inside Docker containers** or **directly on the host machine**.
 Follow the instructions below to set up and execute benchmarks efficiently.

 ---